jfad3/NewsTrackerApplication/README.md

-# NewsTrackerApplication by using Python-Flask
+# NewsTrackerApplication by using Python-Flask,News API